algolia/tech-writing-guidelines/source/1-general/general-guidelines.html.md

 - Follow company's branding

+- Some considerations
     - Number of characters per line (66 characters) - see typewolf website
+    - Wikipedia has too much content on its page, so nobody goes until the end
+    - Line spacing to add breathing space

 - Bullet points